Torrens

 Torrens is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Torrens, as per the latest Census, 84.8% of dwellings were houses with the remaining 15.2% being semi-detached, apartments, or other types.
-This compares to the Australian Capital Territory's figures of 58.4% houses and 41.7% other dwellings.
+In Torrens, as per the latest Census evaluation, 84.8% of dwellings were houses while 15.2% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
+This is compared to the Australian Capital Territory's figures of 58.4% houses and 41.7% other dwellings.
 Home ownership in Torrens stood at 36.2%, with mortgaged dwellings at 38.7% and rented ones at 25.1%.
-The median monthly mortgage repayment was $2,470, higher than the Australian Capital Territory average of $2,167.
-The median weekly rent was $478 compared to $440 in the Australian Capital Territory.
-Nationally, Torrens's mortgage repayments were significantly higher at $2,470 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in the area was $2,470, higher than the Australian Capital Territory average of $2,167.
+The median weekly rent figure in Torrens was $478, compared to $440 in the Australian Capital Territory.
+Nationally, Torrens' mortgage repayments were significantly higher at $2,470 compared to the Australian average of $1,863, while rents were substantially higher at $478 than the national figure of $375.

 Frequently Asked Questions - Housing